flaf/miscellaneous/puppet/modules/moo/README.md

-be able to put the value of the `moobot_conf` parameter in one place in hiera, with the key `moo::params::moobot_conf`, and then retrieve its value in the puppet code and use it for the other classes (see example below).
+be able to put the value of the `moobot_conf` parameter in one place in hiera, with the key `moo::params::moobot_conf`, and then retrieve its value in the puppet code and use it for the other classes (see examples below).

 # Cargo server